Skip to content

 This required course for all secondary (5-12/K-12) licensure students addresses instructional strategies and assessment, diversity and exceptionality, classroom management, and home-school-community relationships.
 Students plan for and teach in clinical settings at nearby secondary schools.

 Provide education teacher candidates an understanding of the principles of effective classroom management and an opportunity to use a range of strategies to promote positive relationships, cooperation, and purposeful learning in the classroom; grow in their knowledge on how to create learning environments that contribute to the self-esteem of all persons and to positive interpersonal relations, establish a positive climate in the classroom and participate in maintaining a positive climate in the school as a whole.
-Participants will professionally grow in their development of skills necessary to lead with confidence, compassion, creativeness and commitment and team planning and teaching with multi-age grouping for K – 6 diverse learners.
-Teacher candidates cooperatively plan and teach content and skill objectives during a special two-day clinical lab experience in a K – 6 setting with diverse learners.
+Participants will professionally grow in their development of skills necessary to lead with confidence, compassion, creativeness and commitment and team planning and teaching with multi-age grouping for P-6 diverse learners.
+Teacher candidates integrate strategies within an existing lab setting to collaboratively plan and deliver content and skill objectives.

-This required course will help the teacher education student begin a plan for professional development.
+This course will help the teacher candidate begin a plan for professional development.
 A portfolio will be an ongoing project for the course, as well as discussions and activities related to preparing for the teaching profession.
-Students taking the course will complete their Pre-Student Teaching Experience.
+Candidates taking this course will complete their Pre-Student Teaching Experience for 10 full days.

 This required course will help the teacher education student begin a plan for professional development.
-A portfolio will be an ongoing project for the course, as well as discussions and activities related to preparing for the teaching profession.
-Students taking the course will complete their pre-student teaching experience.
+A portfolio will be an ongoing project for the course, as well as discussion and activities related to preparing for the teaching profession.
+Students taking this course complete a practice EdTPA and complete their Pre-Student teaching for 10 full days.
+This course aligns with the Minnesota Standards of Effective Practice.

 This course consists of the final SMSU School of Education Teacher Education Program requirements for teacher licensure in Minnesota.
 Teacher candidates successfully completing all the requirements for MN licensure will be moved forward for licensure recommendation.